anthonyjdella/customized-jsonresume-theme-elegant/README.md

-# Cusomtized JSON Resume Theme: Elegant
+# Customized JSON Resume Theme: Elegant

 🖼️ This is a slightly tweaked version of the [Elegant theme](https://github.com/mudassir0909/jsonresume-theme-elegant).
 Tweaked to fit my design preferences.